ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 --- | --- | ---
 Microsoft Defender for Office 365 Safe Links | Configured | Configured to align with ACSC - PROTECT - Malicious Email Mitigation Strategies (June 2020) and Microsoft guidance.

-Safe Links Configuration applicable to all agencies and implementation types
+Safe Links Configuration applicable to all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---